 Whenever a chamber of commerce member is asked why they joined, they’ll likely say that they did it to expand their network.

 Make this the center of your membership retention plan.
 Organize networking events that will allow people to meet with other members.
 This will help them find new business alliances.
 But don’t just introduce business owners to one another.
 You should also introduce them to vendors that can help them run their business.
 If you can provide them with member-exclusive discounts, that’s even more helpful.
 Some chamber software allows members to create member deals or coupons to share with the public or fellow members.

 7. Market your members aggressively

-When it’s time for renewal, business owners will hopefully remember how much publicity they’ve received from your organization.
+When it’s time for renewal, business owners will hopefully remember how much promotion and connections they’ve received from your chamber.